 Q: How can alumni support Roosevelt, in addition to donating funds?

-A: The Office of Career Services (OCS) and the Roosevelt Alumni Association have united to encourage all Roosevelt alumni to get involved by joining the Professional Connections Initiative (PCI), a growing online mentorship database through eRecruiting that benefits students and alumni job seekers, as well as alumni employers looking to access an excellent pool of Roosevelt candidates for jobs and internships.
-For more information about mentorship opportunities, or for general information about career services and resources available to alumni, visit the OCS page.
+A: The Office of Career Development and the Roosevelt Alumni Association have united to encourage all Roosevelt alumni to get involved by joining the Professional Connections Initiative (PCI), a growing online mentorship database through eRecruiting that benefits students and alumni job seekers, as well as alumni employers looking to access an excellent pool of Roosevelt candidates for jobs and internships.
+For more information about mentorship opportunities, or for general information about career services and resources available to alumni, visit the Career Development page.
 If you have further questions, contact the Office of Alumni Relations at (888) RU-ALUMS, e-mail our staff.

 Q: I work for Roosevelt.
 How can I further support the University?

 A: Our faculty and staff embrace their responsibility of making Roosevelt’s vision a reality.
 Every day our efforts further the University’s mission, but there are other ways to help as well.
 By making a gift to the school, faculty and staff have yet another opportunity to invest in our students and in the University’s future.
 As a Roosevelt employee, you can request that a regular donation be deducted from your paycheck.
-To establish a payroll deduction gift, or if you have questions regarding your current pay roll deduction gift, please contact Campaign Director Kim Gibson-Harman by phone at (312) 341-3663 or e-mail.
+To establish a payroll deduction gift, or if you have questions regarding your current pay roll deduction gift, please contact Interim Vice President of Institutional Advancement, Jan Parkin by phone at (312) 341-4327 or e-mail.

 Q: What is the Phonathon, and why do you do it?